How to Become a Maternity Nurse

 Advanced practice nurses hold a master’s degree or doctorate as well as board certification in a nursing specialty.
 This career path requires 2-5 years of post-bachelor’s study at the graduate level.

-Most nursing students complete clinical rotations in labor and delivery.
-In many cases, employers offer on-the-job training to nurses who are new to the maternity setting.
-This typically lasts about three months for entry-level nurses and 6-8 weeks for more experienced nurses.
+Most nursing students complete clinical rotations in labor and delivery, but the experience isn’t near enough to prepare them for work in the field.
+In many cases, employers will prefer that nurses have 1 to 2 years of medical surgical or other nursing experience before applying for a maternity position.
+Others will offer on-the-job training to nurses who are new to the maternity setting.
+This typically lasts about three months for entry-level nurses and 6-8 weeks for more experienced nurses, but orientation should be customized to the skills and confidence of the nurse.

 Graduate programs in nursing (leading to certification as advanced practice nurses) require RN licensure and work experience in an acute care setting.